chlorm-forks/Emby.Wiki/Synology-:-Accessing-Beta-and-Development-Releases.md

 * If you don't have the option "Yes, I want to see beta versions!" ticked, then you will need to do so at Package Center -> Settings -> Beta

-* Let me know how you get on, the Synology/XPEnology forum for testing can be found [here](https://emby.media/community/index.php?/forum/183-synology-xpenology/).
+* Please let us know how you get on by visiting the [Synology & XPEnology Testing Area](https://emby.media/community/index.php?/forum/183-synology-xpenology/) on the Emby Support Forum, all feedback welcome.

 ## Accessing the Beta Channel